stenington/rubato/README.md

 # Rubato

 *Tempo rubato* is a musical term referring to the expressive shaping of a piece by a slight speeding up and then slowing down of its tempo at the discretion of the musician.
+It literally means *stolen time*.

 Rubato is a tool to help you use your discretion to shape your time.
 It aims to free you from clock-watching as much as its can!
 It shows you the negative space between important